 An important note about exam deferral:

 You must think very carefully before choosing self-certification for deferral of an exam.
-Deferral of several exams may create significant overload of work for submission in August 2023.
-Please be warned: you cannot be mitigated for having exams or other assessment deadlines close together in August.
-The August re-assessment period is the final opportunity for you to complete your assessments for the academic year, and failure to progress, or further mitigation for these assessments will mean you will have to take a period of leave of absence until the next re-assessment opportunity.
+Deferral of several exams may create significant overload of work for submission in August 2024.
+Please be warned: you cannot use having exams or other assessment deadlines close together in August as a reason for further mitigation.
+The August re-assessment period is the final opportunity for you to complete your assessments for the academic year, and failure to progress, or you require further mitigation for these assessments, it will mean having to take a leave of absence until the next reassessment opportunity in the following academic year.

 If a student finds that the above self-certified mitigation is not sufficient for the assessment in question then they must consult the full Exceptional Circumstances affecting Assessment process (see below), and if they submit an ECA claim then students MUST provide documentary evidence to support their claim.